 Pros

-All Multi-Gig ports with support for all of Ubiquiti's business hardware segments and built-in PoE
+All Multi-Gig ports, support all of Ubiquiti's business hardware segments, built-in PoE

 Excellent throughput performance with excellent coverage (for the specs)

-Tons of useful networking features, including a mesh controller, all via a comprehensive web user interface and an optional mobile app
+Tons of useful networking features, including a mesh controller, all via a comprehensive web user interface and an optional mobile app—neither requires a login account.

 Compact and beautiful design